 13:55 Concluding remarks

 7 February from 12:30-14:00 Technology Centre Mongstad (TCM)

 Welcome to our presentatiton of the business of Technology Centre Mongstad (TCM) during the CLIMIT Summit 2023.
 Since the start in 2023, we have helped technology developers from large parts of the world with testing and verification of technologies capturing CO2.
 In addition, in collaboration with several research institutions, we have carried out open, non-proorietary test campaigns which have contributed to expanding the knowledge base for capturing and storing CO2 on a full scale.

 Our claim is that TCM has been absolutely crucial for carbon capture and storage in recent years to have progressed from theory to actually becoming an important and necessary tool for the world to achieve its climate goals.
-The two technologies that have been chosen for the capture facilities in the Norwegian Longship project, Norcem’s cement factory in Brevik and Hafslund Oslo Celsio, have both been the subject of thorough testing at TCM.
+The two technologies that have been chosen for the capture facilities in the Norwegian Longship project, Heidelberg Materials’s cement factory in Brevik and Hafslund Oslo Celsio, have both been the subject of thorough testing at TCM.
 The result is technologies that lay the foundation for cost-effective capture of CO2.

 TCM’s journey as an arena and supporter for the further development of both mature and testing completely new capture technologies continues in 2023.
 We look forward to telling you more when meeting in Larvik on Tuesday 7 February!

 - Role of TCM in commercialization of Carbon Capture Technologies

 - How can TCM support projects with its advisory services

 - How can TCM support testing and upscaling with its unique facilities and competence

 Southern States Energy Board (SSEB) invites you to the side event: ECO2S – building a commercial CCS project onshore in the U.S